HsKA-OSGIS-archive/EurOS/README.md

 # Installation Steps:

 1. In pgAdminIII create a table named hska_exp in the postgres database.
-To make work easier is provided a SQL query in the repository.(you can change the default database by you own database)
+To make work easier is provided a SQL query in the repository, you can change the default database by your own database.

 2. Import the data from the CSV file in the created table.